lbrierley/ai_for_ai/README.md

 ## Data

 The project uses viral genome sequences from NCBI GenBank and GISAID.
-Data (both raw sequences and processed outputs) are saved in the project's shared drive and also in the project directory on the HPC (`/data/projects/zoonosis-risk-ai/zoonosis-risk-ai-modelling/data`).
+Data (both raw sequences and processed outputs) are saved in the project shared drive and also in the project directory on the Porton Down HPC (`/data/projects/zoonosis-risk-ai/zoonosis-risk-ai-modelling/data`).

+**03/02/2025 - NOTE: Due a water leak issue in Porton Down, the project directory has been migrated to the HPC cluster in Colindale (path: `/hpscol02/tenant1/zoonosis-risk-ai`)**

 ## How to run the code
 Log into the HPC using Putty.
 Please see this [HPC guidance](https://confluence.collab.test-and-trace.nhs.uk/display/DEDT/High+Performance+Computer) for more details.